 Chilla Reserve

 Chilla Reserve is next to the hydropower plant.
-So, you see a branch of Ganga flowing here, with many seasonal rivers merging into it.
+So, you see a branch of the Ganga flowing here, with many seasonal rivers merging into it.
 In fact, the GMVN guest house is located on a narrow strip of land where one such seasonal stream meets the Ganga.

 Ganga flows for about 24 km within the park.
-Other seasonal rivers joining it at various places.
+Other seasonal rivers join it at various places.
 However, you would hardly see them in flow as during the dry season they are absolutely dry.

 The story of Mundal Dev